wang-lab/sgDesigner/README.md

 ```

 2. A Perl 5 interpreter or higher on a Red-Hat compatible Linux system is required.
 3. A Python 3.7.0 is used to generate the model and do the prediction.
-A simple installation of the packages could probabily just be done with pip. (https://scipy.org/install.html) The versions of Python packages are, specifically:
+A simple installation of the packages could be done with pip. (https://scipy.org/install.html) The versions of Python packages are, specifically:

 ```
    NumPy: 1.15.2